fuyofulo/solana-token-tss/documentation/mpc-protocol.md

 # MPC Protocol Guide

-This document provides an in-depth explanation of the Multi-Party Computation (MPC) protocol used in Solana MPC Tokens, specifically the **MuSig2** implementation for threshold signatures.
+This document provides an in-depth explanation of the Multi-Party Computation (MPC) protocol used in Solana MPC Tokens, specifically the **MuSig2** implementation for multi-party signatures.

 ## 🔐 What is MuSig2?